 HARVARD FUNDRAISING BASICS Successful fundraising starts with making a connection.
 Time and time again, we have found that sharing why you support Harvard inspires others to do the same.
 We encourage you to think about what Harvard means to you and why you have chosen to dedicate your time and resources.
 Is it because you received financial aid?
 Is it the friendships you made with your Housemates and teammates?
 Is it that seminal class in computer science that changed your life?
+If you're a parent, how has Harvard supported your child or children in their academic and personal journey?
 Perhaps knowing that you are supporting new research and promising scholars inspires you.
 Whatever your reasons, please share them with your peers.
 Ask how Harvard impacts their lives or about a favorite memory.
 These recollections can prompt conversations that lead to meaningful support.
 Your personal outreach is what helps us attain our shared goals and increases the number and size of gifts each year.
 Many alumni and parents make donations at the end of the calendar year in December or at the end of Harvard's fiscal year on June 30.
 Keep these dates in mind as you plan your approach and use them to encourage your peers.
 We ask that you complete your assignments within an agreed-upon time frame.
 If you can't complete an assignment, please let your Harvard College Fund or Graduate School Fund officer know.

 SOME GUIDELINES TO GET YOU STARTED 1.
-PLAN YOUR APPROACH - > Think about why Harvard is important to you.
-Why do you give? - Brush up on the background and interests of your peers.
+PLAN YOUR APPROACH - Think about why Harvard is important to you.
+Why do you give?
+Why do you feel it is important to support Harvard at this moment in our history? - Brush up on the background and interests of your peers.
 You will receive biographical information to help prepare for your conversations. - Be confident.
 Most alumni and parents are happy to contribute and simply need to be asked.
-You don't need an answer for everything questions can help you understand an individual's philanthropic interests and motivations.
+You don't need an answer for everything-questions can help you understand an individual's philanthropic interests and motivations.
 2. HAVE A CONVERSATION - Share your story.
 Explain why you give to Harvard and why you believe a gift can make an impact. - Be direct.
 "Will you join me?" is often the most powerful question you can ask. - Discuss gifts already committed by peers and ask for a specific amount.
 (Example: "Can we count on your help?
-Would you consider a gift of \$\\\\?")
+Would you consider a gift of \$?")
 Harvard College Fund and Graduate School Fund officers will provide you with contextual materials such as a gift scale or box chart, which are especially helpful when discussing larger gifts. - Listen carefully and don't expect an immediate commitment, especially for larger gifts. - Inquire about matching gifts.
 Ask whether a donor qualifies for a corporate matching program.

-3. FOLLOW THROUGH - Agree on next steps and maintain contact. - Send a thank-you note that includes the specific pledged or proposed gift amount. - Follow up with your staff contact once you have secured the pledge or gift.
+3. FOLLOW THROUGH - Agree on next steps and maintain contact. - Send a thank-you note that includes the specific pledged or proposed gift amount. - Follow up with your staff contact once you have secured • the pledge or gift.
 Harvard College Fund and Graduate School Fund staff will handle all administrative details and ensure a smooth experience.

-CRIMSONLINK Harvard College Fund and Graduate School Fund staff will help you identify peers who will benefit from your personal contact-your "assignments."
-CrimsonLink, a secure online portal for volunteer fundraisers, is designed to help you manage your outreach.
-Visit alumni.harvard.edu/volunteer/crimsonlink.
+GIVECAMPUS Harvard College Fund and Graduate School Fund staff will help you identify peers who will benefit from your personal contact-your "assignments."
+GiveCampus, a secure online portal for volunteer fundraisers, is designed to help you manage your outreach.
+Visit givecampus.com/schools/harvarduniversity.

-If you have questions about this tool, please contact your Harvard College Fund or Graduate School Fund officer or email crimsonlink@harvard.edu.
+If you have questions about this tool, please contact your Harvard College Fund or Graduate School Fund officer, or e-mail givecampus@harvard.edu.

-WAYS TO GIVE BY MAIL:
+WAYS TO GIVE

+BY MAIL: